starknet-io/starknet-docs/docs/CLI/commands.md

   --token <token>
 ```

-Deploys a new contract, can take the following arguments:
+Deploys a new contract, accepts the following arguments:

 - `salt` - a seed that is used in the computation of the contract’s address (if not specified, the sequencer will choose a random string)
 - `contract_definition`\* - path to a JSON file containing the contract’s bytecode and abi (can be obtained by executing [starknet-compile](https://www.cairo-lang.org/docs/hello_starknet/intro.html#compile-the-contract))